jegraham/CV/README.md

 ## 💻  Projects - Pending Section

+**Stock Market Analysis Honours Project** @ [Brock University MATH 4F90](https://brocku.ca/webcal/2021/undergrad/math.html#MATH_4F90) _(June 2018 - May 2019)_ <br>
+ - Created a data set using Google Sheets to create an efficient and creative resolution for the project.
+The solution consisted of numerous statistics calculations and graphs for further analysis.
+ - Provided accurate and analytical insights from the dataset to understand the stock market and make better predictions.
+<br><br>

+**Volunteer Connect Honours Project** @ [Brock University COSC 4F90](https://brocku.ca/webcal/2021/undergrad/math.html#MATH_4F90) _(May 2018 - August 2018)_ <br>
+ - Designed the first-place solution to help volunteers and organizations connect.
+The website and app had event listings, application forms, login, and how-to guides.
+ - Managed a team to undergo the various research, design, and development to ensure timely completion of the assignment.
+<br><br>

 ## 👩🏼‍💻 Technical Experience

 **Intermediate Cognos Analytics Software Support Engineer** @ [IBM](https://www.ibm.com/) _(August 2020 - Present)_ <br>